learn-co-curriculum/react-hooks-import-export/README.md

 ## Modular Code
 Maintaining single-responsibility is key to writing clean and DRY code.
 As our applications grow in size, it's important to separate our code into easy-to-read, reusable segments.
 This separation makes our programs simpler to navigate and our code quicker to debug.

-Using React, we have available to us multiple ways to define components.
+Using React, we have multiple ways to define components.
 The most common way uses the React class component syntax:

 ```js
 class Hogwarts extends React.Component {